MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-ai-bot-messages.md

 ---
-title: Format your AI bot messages
+title: Bot messages with AI-generated content
 description: Learn how to format your bot with an AI label, sensitivity labels, citations, and feedback buttons built using Teams AI library or Bot Framework SDK. ms.topic: conceptual ms.localizationpriority: medium
 ---

-# Format your AI bot messages
+# Bot messages with AI-generated content

 If you’re building a conversational bot, you can leverage functionalities such as citations, feedback buttons, and sensitivity labels for better user engagement.
 For AI-powered bots, you can include an AI label to indicate that the bot message is AI-generated.
 This promotes a sense of responsibility and enhances transparency and trust with users.